joellord/emoji-tracker/README.md

 `/emojis/top`
 Returns a string showing the top three emojis that have been used.

+`/emojis/top/X`
+Returns the top X emojis

 ## Demo
 Currently tracking #devrel:
 * [Emojis](http://emoji-tracker-emoji-tracker.b9ad.pro-us-east-1.openshiftapps.com/emojis)
 * [Top Three](http://emoji-tracker-emoji-tracker.b9ad.pro-us-east-1.openshiftapps.com/emojis/top)

 ## Tracked keywords
-List of keywords that are tracked can be configured in `/keywords.json`
+List of keywords that are tracked can be configured in `/keywords.json` or in an environment variable.

 ## Installation instructions
 You can deploy on OpenShift or your own minishift cluster locally: